MarcoLerose97/microblaze-MCS-fpga-soc/docs/architecture/soc_overview.md

 # SoC Overview

-The system is based on a MicroBlaze soft-core processor integrated inside a custom FPGA SoC architecture.
+The system is based on a MicroBlaze soft-core processor MCS integrated inside a custom FPGA SoC architecture.

 The processor communicates with internal hardware modules through a vendor proprietary IP bus.